 Another important element is size.
 The larger something is on the design, the more important the element it is.
 It is the first thing someone will notice on it.

-Now, as the designer, you can play around with font sizes, images sizes, or logos.
+Now, as a designer, you can play around with font sizes, image sizes, or logos.
 However, you need to keep in mind that the more important some element is, the larger it should be.
 As an example, the biggest tech companies use this technique to attract sales when launching new phones or laptops.

 Here is an example of a very simple post we created for our social media that can help you see the difference when all 3 different text sizes are applied.

 Explore design possibilities

 Although, design principles are a great foundation for a successful design, don’t forget to explore new boundaries and explore a vast array of design possibilities.
 Inspiration has no limits, and neither should your imagination.
 In the end, keep in mind that a well-designed product or service should be easy to understand, easy to use, and should have a clear purpose.
 It should be aesthetically pleasing and have a high level of visual understanding.